zorn/franklin/decisions/__template.md

-# ADR: Title Name
+# Decision Title Name

 A one-line summary of the decision.

 **Status:** Open or Closed on January 1, 2023.

-You might commit an `Open` ADR for a decision that is still being discussed but not acted on or considered complete yet.
+You might commit an `Open` decision for a problem that is still being discussed but not acted on or considered complete yet.
 When complete, mark as `Closed` and include the date.

 ## Problem Context